V4Fire/Core/src/core/object/watch/README.md

   top?: object;

   /**
-   * Information about the parent mutation event
+   * Information about a parent mutation event
    */
   parent?: WatchHandlerParentParams;

   /**
-   * True if the mutation has occurred on a prototype of the watched object */
+   * True if a mutation has occurred on a prototype of the watched object */
   fromProto: boolean;